 - Volunteering at Woodhouse Moor parkrun couldn’t be simpler!
 Check out the future roster, chose your dates and a role and send an email to email@example.com.
 Please note all UK parkrun events are currently suspended until further notice due to the Covid-19 pandemic.

 - You’ll need to register with parkrun if you’d like to receive volunteer credits each time you help out.
 If you volunteer 25 times, you’ll receive a free volunteer t-shirt!

 - You can also opt in to receiving regular emails about volunteering opportunities at Woodhouse Moor parkrun and other events via your email preferences if you have a parkrun profile

 We run a parkrun takeover at Woodhouse Moor parkrun every semester where University of Leeds staff and students fill all of the volunteering roles!
 This is a great way for students and staff to see what parkrun is all about (without lacing up and running!) and give something back to our local community.

-Our next parkrun takeover will take place on Saturday 15th February 2020 – volunteers will be needed from approximately 8.30-10am and you can sign up below!
+Our next parkrun takeover will take place in semester 1 of the 2020-21 academic year (date TBC – October/ November 2020) – volunteers will be needed from approximately 8.30-10am and you can sign up below!
 We will contact you nearer the time confirming your role on the day and all of the details!
-Please note: You will need to sign up to parkrun here prior to volunteering to get a barcode number.
+Please note: You will need to register with parkrun prior to volunteering to get a barcode number.